patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/code-block/code-block.md

 section: components
 ---

-A **code block** is a component that contains two or more lines of ready-only code.
+A **code block** is a component that contains 2 or more lines of ready-only code.
 The code in a code block can be copied to the clipboard.

 ## Elements
-Code block has four main components.
+Code block has 4 main components.

 <img src="./img/code-block-structure.png" alt="Elements of the code block component" width="441"/>